Jacqueline Bunn, Esq.

 In July of 2013, she was appointed by Governor Nathan Deal to serve as the Executive Director of the Criminal Justice Coordinating Council (CJCC).
 CJCC is an executive branch agency that represents the culmination of the Georgia General Assembly's vision to establish a statewide body designated to build consensus and unity among the state's diverse and interdependent criminal justice and victim service system components.
 Her extensive experience directly related to Georgia's criminal justice system was a tremendous asset in this role, and resulted in numerous government efficiencies and innovations for the agency.

 Ms. Bunn is a member of the Georgia Bar Association and the New Jersey Bar Association and currently serves on the State Bar of Georgia's Promoting Inclusion in the Profession Committee.
 In 2019, she received the Georgia Bar's Thomas R. Burnside, Jr. Excellence in Bar Leadership award.
 Ms. Bunn is a member of the Georgia Association of Black Women Attorneys (GABWA).
 She is a Past President of GABWA and has served as a host of GABWA's nationally award winning television show "Legally Speaking."
 During her presidential year, GABWA received the prestigious President's Cup, the highest award given to a local bar association by the State Bar.
-Ms. Bunn is also a member of the Henry Toll Fellowship Program Class of 2016.
+In 2021, Ms. Bunn received the GABWA Foundation’s Barbara A. Harris Award for Service to the Community.
+She also received the Marquis Who’s Who “Albert Nelson Marquis Lifetime Achievement Award” in 2021.
+Ms. Bunn is a member of the Henry Toll Fellowship Program Class of 2016.

 In April 2017, Ms. Bunn was presented with the "Torch Award" by the Atlanta Alumnae Chapter of Delta Sigma Theta Sorority, Inc. This prestigious honor recognizes women who have excelled in multiple leadership roles throughout metropolitan Atlanta.